 Special Issue information:

 Dynamical neural systems are invariably infinite-dimensional, and understanding these complex biological systems requires techniques beyond the geometrical methods of Poincare and Lyapunov.
 Cable properties of single neurons are ubiquitous to all biological neuronal networks, and they define a system of higher-dimensional space.
-The current trends of importing artificial neural network methodologies to model neuronal networks, in which cable properties are filtered through compartments, foreshadow the differences between finite and infinite-dimensional (higher-order) dynamical systems. differences
+The current trends of importing artificial neural network methodologies to model neuronal networks, in which cable properties are filtered through compartments, foreshadow the differences between finite and infinite-dimensional (higher-order) dynamical systems.

-This call for papers specifically aimed at mathematicians interested in exploring the dynamical states of neuronal networks in their natural environment by utilizing theories underlying complex dynamics in higher-dimensional space associated with multi-scale neuroscience.
+This call for papers specifically aimed at theoretical/computational neuroscientists, physicists, and mathematicians interested in exploring the dynamical states of neurons and neuronal networks in their natural environment by utilizing theories underlying complex dynamics in higher-dimensional space associated with multi-scale neuroscience.